Back to Insights

 Examples of CBI and Residence Programs for Healthcare Access

-Italy Golden Visa: Like Portugal, the Italian golden visa provides access to Italy's excellent public healthcare system.
-Both golden visas ensure access to the other EU member states.
+Italy Golden Visa: Residency includes access to Italy's public healthcare system.
+Both programs provide access to other EU member states.

 Conclusion